Buyers

 • Price Range

-• Location and Neighborhood
+• Location and Neighborhood as it relates to Lifestyle

 • Space requirements and number of bedrooms

-• Views, parking, and outdoor space
+• Desired amenities such as views, parking, and outdoor space

 • Architectural style preferences

-Value
+Advice on Value

 We have the experience and knowledge to help you determine value as part of an offer strategy.
 Our analysis includes: